pwilmart/quantitative_proteomics_comparison/README.md

 # quantitative_proteomics_comparison

-Comparison of DIA to spectral counting to TMT quantitative techniques using animal lens studies.
+Comparison of DIA to spectral counting and TMT quantitative techniques using animal lens studies.

 ### June 20, 2025